Haunted Wineries and Wine Tours Near You Across the US for a Different Kind of Wine Tasting Experience

 The cellars where wine is stored once housed female prisoners, and voices are said to be heard here speaking and singing.
 Apparently hymns tend to be sung in the afternoon and late into the evening.

-Dry Creek Vineyards, Sonoma County, Healdsburg, CA
+Dry Creek Vineyard, Sonoma County, Healdsburg, CA

 Though it would be difficult for you to discover on your own as most of the stories are told by word of mouth by employees, Dry Creek Vineyards is said to be haunted by Indians.
 Even more compelling, it sits on the site of what was once a Pomo Indian Reservation.
 Numerous arrowheads and other artifacts have been discovered across the property and vineyard.